Categories: Tips

 Primary market research

 It is your research and includes an online survey.
-It may be like asking your family, friends, or targeted customer a survey point.
+It may be like asking your family, friends, or targeted customers a survey question.
 It is to put together a specialist agency and perform the research on your company website.
 You can ask questions on social media profiles or face-to-face.
 Use free online surveys to create your surveys.

 Include a questionnaire to send to clients while sending goods.
 You can also call them and pose your questions, but you must know the rules to safeguard the public.